nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/webengine-jax-rs/webengine-tutorials/web-object-model.md

   /**
    * Get the WebObject (i.e. a JAX-RS sub-resource) bound to "users".
    * Look into "users" directory for the UserManager WebObject.
-The location of WebObjects is not explictely specified by the programmer.
+The location of WebObjects is not explicitly specified by the programmer.
    * The module directory will be automatically scanned for WebObject and WebAdapters.
    */
   @Path("users")